nategraf/Naumachia/README.md

 The inspiration for this project comes from my love of networking and especially network security.
 I wanted a platform to write and play challenges where everything was in-bounds including ARP spoofing, VLAN hopping (WIP), DNS poisoning, SNMP attacks as well as destructive attacks like dropping database tables and installing backdoors without interferring with other users.
 Naumachia is a system I came up with to do just that.

 Naumachia provides:
-* Orchatration or "arbitrary" networks and hosts for challenges
+* Orchastration of "arbitrary" networks and hosts for challenges
 * Isolation of teams within dedicated challenge instances
 * "Full" ethernet access to the challenge network